 Students interested should complete an Outreach application form and may also have to complete an application form from the preferred ATAR Revision Course provider.

-Year 8 students can attend one of five Discovery Days which are held in late November each year.
+Year 8 students can attend one of three Discovery Days which are held in November each year.
 Students will have a one-day experience to introduce students to the university environment through a diverse range of hands-on activities at different departments on campus.
 This could include testing someones athletic ability like an AFL talent scout, applying plaster to a forearm like a doctor or working out what minerals are used to make a car like a geologist.
 Information will be sent to schools in Term 3.
 If you are a teacher that would like information about registering students for this program please email [email protected].

 A fresh new program for Year 9 students who can attend a one-day experience to introduce them to the university environment through lecture style activities mixed with hands-on activities.
 Demonstrations could include physics or chemistry style interactive activities or something from the Business School.
 Additional hands-on activities may be along the lines of sports science or engineering.
 Information will be sent to schools in Term 3.
 If you are a teacher that would like information about registering students for this program please email [email protected].